 Confidence, or self-esteem, is an important factor in mental health and emotional intelligence.
 It is how you view yourself, your potential, and your abilities.
 Confidence involves the things you believe about yourself such as how much love and respect you deserve and what you’re capable of.

 Confidence fluctuates with the timelines of our lives.
 While we may feel the most confident during one season, circumstances may change, and our confidence may change with them.
 It’s important to participate in mindfulness activities and hobbies that cultivate mental health activities like this can also serve to boost confidence!
 Learning to embroider is a great confidence booster for those of any age!

 In addition to this, learning something new boosts confidence by itself!
 When we learn to master a new skill such as embroidery, we show ourselves that we’re capable of being successful.
 Learning a new skill can also cultivate a sense of purpose and increase self-esteem!

 Creativity is the ability to make an object, idea, or work of art with the inspiration around us and imagination in us.
 Creativity is the basis for much of the world we live in.
 Innovation, architecture, technology, art, and literature are built upon some person’s or group’s creative thinking!

-Studies show being creative can increase life span, quality of life, promotes decreased stress and tension, and improve emotional intelligence skills.
+Studies show being creative can increase life span and quality of life, decrease stress and tension, and improve emotional intelligence skills.
 Learning to embroider and using it as a creative outlet can increase emotional intelligence and help you understand others better, communicate, and have better friendships.